Chart Color Schemes

 Browns Plains was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Browns Plains was found to be more culturally diverse than most local markets, with 27.3% of its population speaking a language other than English at home and 34.9% born overseas.
-The predominant religion in Browns Plains is Christianity, accounting for 42.3% of the population.
-However, Islam is notably overrepresented, comprising 6.5% compared to 5.8% across Greater Brisbane.
+Browns Plains, as of a study conducted in 2016-2021, had a higher cultural diversity than most local markets, with 27.3% of its residents speaking a language other than English at home and 34.9% born overseas.
+Christianity was the predominant religion in Browns Plains, accounting for 42.3% of the population.
+However, Islam showed significant overrepresentation, comprising 6.5% of the population compared to the regional average of 2.0%.

 Frequently Asked Questions - Diversity